 You may not even realize it, but the time of year can have a big impact on your diet.
 On hot days, you are not even that hungry.
 When you feel hungry, you try to ward it off with a refreshing salad, chilled dairy products, popsicle, frozen or seasonal fruit.
 What foods will you reach for in the autumn?
 Naturally, it will be warm and nutritionally rich meals.
 For example, a light chicken salad may be replaced by goose meat or main course with a soup, and for the dessert a scoop of ice cream may be replaced by sweet dinner rolls.
 Try to remind yourself how you feel after such foods.
 You may realize that this might be one of possible explanations of your fatigue.
 If you have a really heavy lunch, you probably won’t avoid the afternoon “coma”.

-4. Less physical activity
+4. Less movement

 Cold and damp weather encourages us to spend more time at home with family.
 If you have a step measurement app on your phone or smart watch, check how many steps you take in the summer and how many in the fall.
 Are you surprised?
 When it’s warm outside, you probably don’t mind going to the store at eight in the evening.
 Now?
 You’d rather get in the car than stumble somewhere in cold and dark weather.